fbpx

 Partner with a life insurance IMO

-An Independent Marketing Organization (IMO) is the link between Life Insurance carriers and independent life insurance sales agents.
+An Independent Marketing Organization (IMO) links Life Insurance carriers and independent life insurance sales agents.

 It’s important to partner with a reputable Life Insurance IMO that offers a good mix of carriers and products, fully-vested contracts, training, support, and technology.